TVs · Resale guide

 Essential Checks

-1. Run dead pixel test — Play solid colour videos (red, green, blue, white, black) at full brightness for a few minutes each.
-Look very closely for tiny black or coloured dots that don’t change.
+- Run dead pixel test — Play solid colour videos (red, green, blue, white, black) at full brightness from a USB drive or YouTube.
+Look closely for any stuck bright or dark pixels.

-2. Check for backlight bleeding — Display a pure black screen in a completely dark room.
-Look for uneven light leaking from the edges or corners, indicating backlight issues.
+- Check for backlight bleeding — Display a pure black screen in a dark room.
+Look for any light leaking from the edges or corners.
+Minor bleed is common, but significant patches indicate an issue.

-4. Test ALL HDMI ports — Plug in a 4K device (e.g., Fire Stick 4K, laptop) into each HDMI port.
-Ensure all inputs function correctly and display a stable signal at 4K resolution.
+- Test ALL HDMI ports — Plug in a 4K device (Fire Stick 4K, laptop) into each HDMI port.
+Switch between them rapidly to ensure they all work and maintain signal.

-5. Test built-in speakers — Play a stereo test video (easily found on YouTube) to verify both left and right channels are working and sound is clear, not distorted.
+- Test built-in speakers — Play a stereo test video from YouTube to check both left and right channels, and listen for any distortion or crackling.

-6. Test smart TV features — Connect to Wi-Fi, open a few apps like Netflix and YouTube, and check loading speed and remote responsiveness.
+- Test smart TV features — Connect to your Wi-Fi, open a few apps like Netflix and YouTube, and check app loading speed and remote responsiveness.

 Diagnostic Helper:

-• Built-in Picture Test mode: On Sony TVs, go to Settings > Display & Sound > Picture > Advanced settings > Self-diagnosis (or similar path).
-This can help identify display issues.
+- Built-in Picture Test mode: Navigate to Settings > Display & Sound > Picture > Advanced settings.
+Look for a self-diagnostic picture test option.

 Insider Checks